koreo-dev/koreo-core/docs/workflow.md

 within `inputs` with the key name specified in `forEach.inputKey`.
 This makes using any Function within a `forEach` viable.

+`skipIf` enables the `Workflow` to dynamically determine which steps to run.
+This allows Logic to define a common interface, then for the `Workflow` to call the correct Logic.
+This enables _if_ or _switch_ statement semantics.

 A step may expose a Condition on the parent resource using `condition`.
 The Condition's type will match `condition.type`, and this should be unique within your `Workflow`.
 Note that uniqueness is intentionally not enforced so that you